 I keep getting ants in my house.
 Even though I keep treating, they always seem to come back.
 What should I do?

 Ants often require a sustained and determined effort.
 The first thing that needs to be done is identify the type of ant you have.
 Is it a carpenter ant, pavement ant, thief ant, odorous house ant, acrobat ant, pharaoh ant, etc.?
 The type of ant will determine the measures necessary to control the ant.

-For example the pharaoh ant.
+For example, the pharaoh ant.
 If you try treating the pharaoh ant with the common over-the-counter pesticide you will effectively kill a few ants, and you will effectively make the problem worse.
 The surviving ants will return to the hidden colony and warn the colony of the threat.
 This will cause the colony to disperse in many directions.
-Once the ants settle down they will begin to reproduce in these many new locations.
+Once the ants settle down in these multiple new locations, they will begin to reproduce in these many new locations.
 Now you have several nests when prior to treating you didn’t.
 This is called “budding”.

 We know when to use insect baits, repellent insecticides, non-repellent insecticides, and dusts.
 This is determined by the type of ant, if the location is found, and what location needs to be treated.
 Understanding the biology and habits of the ant helps us determine the best approach to control the ants.